eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/multiline-comment-style/README.md

 This rule has a string option, which can have one of the following values:

 - `"starred-block"` (default): Disallows consecutive line comments in favor of block comments.
 Additionally, requires block comments to have an aligned `*` character before each line.
 - `"bare-block"`: Disallows consecutive line comments in favor of block comments, and disallows block comments from having a `"*"` character before each line.
-This option ignores JSDoc comments.
+This option ignores JSDoc and Exclamation comments.
 - `"separate-lines"`: Disallows block comments in favor of consecutive line comments.
-By default, this option ignores JSDoc comments.
-To also apply this rule to JSDoc comments, set the `checkJSDoc` option to `true`.
+By default, this option ignores JSDoc and Exclamation comments.
+To also apply this rule to JSDoc comments, set the `checkJSDoc` and or `checkExclamation` option to `true`.

 The rule always ignores directive comments such as `/* eslint-disable */`.